Companies offering products or professional services these days have enough departments already, why is there a need for one more – Customer Success?

 The customer success team could use the inputs customer support has over what is troubling the masses.

-For example, if your support team repeatedly gets complaints about a particular concern from the customer, they can inform the customer success team and the customer success manager.
+As one of many case studies, if your support team repeatedly gets complaints about a particular concern from the customer, they can inform the customer success team and the customer success manager or the chief customer officer.
 Both the customer support and customer success teams can then work in harmony with other departments to resolve the issue.

 If both the customer success and the customer support teams want to coordinate with each other, this is how the communication will flow: